 Burlington House is home to five learned societies and the Royal Academy.
-Our proximity to one another around the courtyard allows us to advance our individual society objectives as well as working together to provide a cultural hub for the arts and sciences.
+Our proximity to one another around the courtyard allows us to advance our individual society objectives as well as work together to provide a cultural hub for the arts and sciences.

 Our schedule of public events and activities is designed to make our subject areas and buildings more accessible to the public.
 Together, we identify areas of common interest and topics that will engage and excite diverse audiences.
 Our public activities range from opening our buildings as part of the annual Open House London event to smaller tours of Burlington House, coordinated public lecture series and access to our exhibitions and artefacts.
 Where possible, we organise such events around themes of common interest to each of the Societies and the Royal Academy.